riandk1/Tic-tac-toe/README.md

 </h1>

  <div>
   <p>This application was developed in javascript together with HTML and CSS.
-This is a calculator for Christmas buffets,
-  designed to calculate the amount of food for a certain number of people for a certain period of duration of the event.
-  The parameters used for calculation were as follows:<p/>
+This is a Tic-Tac-Toe game in which two players seek in alternate turns to complete a row, a column, or a diagonal with either three O's or three X's drawn in the spaces of a grid of nine squares.<p/>
   </div>